Sloppy builders may be contributing to building inspection delays

 Three quarters of the country experienced an increase in the homes consented in 2021, compared to the same time period the year before.

-Canterbury topped the list, with a 34 percent rise - which saw nearly 2000 more residential consents granted than in 2020.
+Canterbury topped the list, with a 34 per cent rise, nearly 2000 more residential consents granted than in 2020.

 Huge consent increases were behind the delays in Dunedin, Claire Austin explained.